 There are several other camping areas on the island, not associated with the Thorsborne Trail.
 On the mainland there is a range of accommodation at Lucinda and Cardwell.
 For more information, see the tourism information links.

-The Thorsborne Trail is not a graded or hardened walking track and in some areas is rough and difficult to traverse.
+The trail is a remote and challenging walking experience, in some areas, is rough and difficult to traverse.
 It is recommended, prior to hiking the trail, that all hikers obtain a copy of the QPWS Thorsborne Trail trail guide.
 See the tourism information links for trail guide locations.

 For detailed information, see Thorsborne Trail track notes.